 What does a Design Advisor do?

 Design Advisors give advice about design projects that are in development by our organization.
-Our current areas of focus are residential homes and recreation activities, two things needed in every community.
+Our current areas of focus are residential homes and community activities.
 The outcomes of these projects are design plans that can be shared and implemented anywhere.

 The following image shows our universal design process.
 The most important place in this process for our Design Advisors to be involved is the review step (#5), in which everything that is in development will be presented for you to say “yes, that works for me!” or “no, that won’t work for me.”